 Man accused in killing over bingo winnings unfit for trial

-BELLEVILLE, Ill. – St. Clair County prosecutors say the final chapter was written in the death of a southern Illinois woman who was burned to death during an attempt to steal her bingo winnings.
+BELLEVILLE, Ill.
+(AP) _ St. Clair County prosecutors say the final chapter was written in the death of a southern Illinois woman who was burned to death during an attempt to steal her bingo winnings.

 Judge Robert Haida ruled last week a man involved in the 2011 death of 85-year-old Yoko Cullen remains mentally unfit to stand trial and is an ongoing threat to the public.
 Haida committed 35-year-old Demarcus Barnes to a secure mental health treatment facility until he is well enough to face murder charges or 80 years, whichever comes first.